Table of contents

 The Shoper platform offers many useful features that make it easy to manage an online store.
 Here are some of them:

-• Payment service: Shoper allows integration with various payment systems, making it easy for customers to make purchases.
+- Payment service: Shoper allows integration with various payment systems, making purchasing easy for customers.

-• Order management: You can easily track customer orders and manage them in the admin panel.
+- Order management: You can easily track and manage customer orders in the admin panel.

 Where to start positioning your store on Shoper?
 SEO Guide

 Effective positioning of your online store on Shoper is an optimization process that aims to improve your site’s visibility in Google search results.
-This ensures that your site will be displayed higher in the results, increasing the chances that users will visit it.
+This ensures that your site will display higher results, increasing users’ chances of visiting it.
 The key elements of effective SEO are:

 1. Open your store and choose a domain